MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/magento2/faq/features-of-latest-release.md

 - For bank transfer payment methods, the status doesn't change to **Pending payment**, therefore the order isn't automatically cancelled after a set period of time to give the customer more time to pay.

 **Changes to the checkout**
-For the following payment methods, we have changed the payment flow from [redirect to direct](/developer/api/difference-between-direct-and-redirect/):
+For the following payment methods, we have changed the default payment flow from [redirect to direct](/developer/api/difference-between-direct-and-redirect/):

 - Afterpay
 - Request to Pay